xonsh/xonsh/docs/faq.rst

 The idea for xonsh first struck while I was reviewing the BASH chapter (written by my co-author `Katy Huff <http://katyhuff.github.io/>`_) of `Effective Computation in Physics <http://physics.codes/>`_.
-In the book we spend a bunch of time descibing important, but complex ideas, such as piping.
+In the book we spend a bunch of time describing important, but complex ideas, such as piping.
 However, we don't even touch on more 'basic' aspects of the BASH language, such as if-statements or loops.
 Even though I have been using BASH for well over a decade, I am not even sure I *know how*